TYPE 1 DIABETES

 Type 1 diabetes usually occurs in children or young adults, people who normally were very healthy before they developed diabetes.
 It is a condition characterised by deficiency of a hormone, insulin.
 Thus its management differs from that of type 2 diabetes in two important ways: it is not associated with unhealthy lifestyles and also not associated with excess insulin levels and insulin resistance.

 My approach is to try and help people with type 1 diabetes replace the missing hormone (insulin) so that they can lead as normal a life as possible.
 That means injecting the right amount of insulin each day to keep glucose levels as near normal as possible, avoiding levels that are either too high (hyperglycaemia) or too low (hypoglycaemia).
-One might rightly argue that injecting insulin and pricking ones finger for blood tests several times a day are not normal behaviours, however these are the tools that enable a person with type 1 diabetes to manage their glucose levels while enjoying a varied lifestyle.
+Thankfully, in the UK and many other countries, continuous monitoring devices are now widely available that make finger prick blood testing unnecessary.

 It is true that in the late 1990s, with new rapid-acting insulins becoming available, many believed that a person with type 1 diabetes could control their glucose levels, regardless of what they ate.
 Over time, it has become apparent that it is not as simple as that, and eating high processed carbohydrates makes it difficult to achieve good glucose control.

-The key is to ensure good self-management education, whether attained through a structured education programme, a book or a website, and use of an appropriate insulin regimen monitored by regular blood testing.
+The key is to ensure good self-management education, whether attained through a structured education programme, a book or a website, and use of an appropriate insulin regimen and glucose monitoring system.

 For most people, this involves injections using a combination of long and short acting insulins to provide the insulin required in each 24 hour period.
 Insulin pump therapy is a means of delivering a basal-bolus insulin therapy without injections.
 Rapid-acting insulin is infused via a pump and through a small cannula inserted in the fat just below the skin, at a very low rate.
 Prior to each meal, a bolus of the same insulin is infused through the cannula.
 The dose of the bolus has to be set manually each time, using the controls on the pump or an accompanying handset.
 Some pumps have an automated bolus calculator that calculates the appropriate dose based on the current glucose level and anticipated carbohydrate intake.